 Worst State for Initial Car Costs – California

 Some states are notorious for high dealership markups and strong demand, leading to higher initial prices.
-These regions may also have additional local requirements, environmental fees, or city taxes that increase the overall cost.
-For example, California often has higher base prices thanks to a large market with strong demand and extra emissions regulations.
+These expensive states may also have additional local requirements, environmental fees, or city taxes that increase the overall cost.
+For example, California is considered an expensive state and is one of the most expensive states for car buyers, often having higher base prices thanks to a large market with strong demand and extra emissions regulations.

-These states often include large urban centers where both used and new cars are in high demand, naturally driving up prices.
+These expensive states often include major cities and large urban centers where both used and new cars are in high demand, naturally driving up prices.
+In major cities, prices and fees can be even higher.
 On top of that, buyers can face “urban surcharges” or local fees, added to cover everything from congestion to environmental costs.

 If you live in one of these pricier regions, it might still be worth shopping elsewhere for a better deal.
 Sherpa Auto Transport can guide you through the online purchase process, so you can snag a better price out of state.